-- If overnight supervision is likely to be draining or result in broken sleep, you need to factor this in your supervision structure for the following day's activities.
+- If supervision is likely to be draining or result in broken sleep, you need to factor this in your supervision structure for the following day's activities.
 Will leaders be fresh and alert enough to do the job effectively?
-Designating a specific 'night supervisor' to ensure those on duty during the day get enough rest may be appropriate. - For a capable group of adults or teenagers, a single overnight leader is often adequate.
-In some cases, responsible adults may be left without direct supervision (but with a leader 'on call' to assist in the case of an emergency).
-In these cases you need to be able to demonstrate that the participants have the knowledge (e.g. first aid training) and resources (like communications) to manage emergencies and summon help effectively on their own. - For a group of vulnerable individuals like children, people with disabilities or older participants you need as many leaders as are required to get them through the night comfortably with some staff resources in reserve to manage the situation and participants if there is an emergency.
-For example, in some cases, you may need leaders in the tent next to participants with 'one eye open' to manage night toileting and other challenges. - Consider whether your participants need to sleep in single sex groups or not.
-Generally accepted practice in mixed sex school aged groups is that boys and girls sleep in separate tents and that there are both female and male leaders. - Consider how can you provide safe spaces for toileting, changing and sleeping that support the inclusion and wellbeing of students who identify as sex, gender, or sexuality diverse. - Consider how can you provide appropriate toileting and waste facilities for those who are menstruating.
+Designating a specific 'night supervisor' to ensure those on duty during the day get enough rest may be appropriate - For a capable group of adults or teenagers, one overnight leader may be adequate.
+In some cases, responsible adults may be left without direct supervision (but with a leader 'on call' to assist in the case of an emergency), in which case you need to be able to demonstrate that the participants have the knowledge (e.g., first aid training) and resources (e.g., communications) to manage emergencies - For a group of vulnerable individuals like children, people with disabilities or older participants you need as many leaders as are required to get them through the night comfortably with some staff resources in reserve to manage the situation and participants if there is an emergency.
+For example, you may need leaders in the tent next to participants with 'one eye open' to manage night toileting and other challenges - Consider whether your participants need to sleep in single sex groups or not.
+Generally accepted practice in mixed sex school aged groups is that boys and girls sleep in separate tents and that there are both female and male leaders - Consider how you provide safe spaces for toileting, changing and sleeping that support the inclusion and wellbeing of students who identify as sex, gender, or sexuality diverse (LGBTQI+) - Consider how you provide appropriate toileting and waste facilities for those who are menstruating, or support for those who might menstruate for the first time - Consider requiring participants to hand in medication to a leader to manage.
+Consider requiring caregivers to indicate (on medical form or directly onto medication bottle) how much should be taken